Skip to main content

 • implement or remove any extra interfaces

-• Module - the design belongs to an optional module that was installed.
+• Module - the design belongs to an optional module.
 Same restrictions as Core.

 • Package - the design was created by our system architects as part of a custom solution for your organisation.
 Same restrictions as Core.